Olawale29/30daysJavaScript/README.md

 - Arrow functions
 - Functions with default parameters

-Within the exercise7 sub-directory, you'll find exercise.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day 7.
+Within the exercises sub-directory, you'll find exercise1.js, exercise2.js, and exercise3.js files designed for practicing the concepts learned on day 7.

 # Day 8